 Have a Flexible Time Table

-When tackling a kitchen remodel project on your own you need to be sure you have plenty of time to dedicate to the project.
-You can’t have a strict deadline.
+When tackling a kitchen design project on your own you need to be sure you have plenty of time to dedicate to the project.
 In fact, it’s best if you have a “I’ll finish it when I finish it” approach.

 If it’s your first crack at it the learning curve might take some time.
 You will want to go at a slow pace to make sure you do everything correctly.